irrdnet/irrd/docs/users/queries/graphql.rst

 You can also limit the recursion depth, or exclude certain sets from consideration.

+If there are multiple sets with the same name in different sources, this query will return each of them along with their members, with a different ``rootSource``.

 An example query::

     query {
       recursiveSetMembers(setNames: ["RS-KROOT-LINX"]) {
         rpslPk
+        rootSource
         members
       }
     }